ps4star/star_midi/README.md

 ## Usage

-It's just 1 file lol.
 Copy/paste `star_midi.odin` into your project to use it.
 Make sure it's in its own folder so that it's recognized as a separate module.

 ## API

-This library contains only __seven__ procs, which should cover most things you'd want to do with MIDI.
+This library contains only __eight__ procs, which should cover most things you'd want to do with MIDI.

 `init(^MIDI, full_path_of_file)` - Initailizes MIDI from file